Georgia Douglas Johnson: Weekly column

 Between 1926 and 1932, she wrote short stories, started a letter club, and published a weekly newspaper column called "Homely Philosophy".

 The column was published in 20 different newspapers, including the New York News, Chicago Defender, Philadelphia Tribune, and Pittsburgh Courier and ran from 1926 to 1932.
 Some of the topics she wrote on were considered inspirational and spiritual for her audience, such as "Hunch", "Magnetic Personality", and "The Blessing of Work."
 Some of her work was known to help people cope with the hardships of the Great Depression.

 One of the articles that focused on spirituality was "Our Fourth Eye", in which she wrote about "closing one's natural eyes" to look with the "eyes of one's mind".
 She explains that the "fourth eye" assists with viewing the world in this way.
 Another essay of Johnson's, titled "Hunch", discusses the idea that people have hunches, or intuition, in their lives.
 She goes on to explain that individuals must not quiet these hunches because they are their "sixth sense– your instruction".

 Legacy and honors

 Throughout her life, Johnson wrote 200 poems, 28 plays and 31 short stories.
-In 1962, she published her last poetry book, entitled Share My World, the poems in which reflect on love towards all people and forgiveness, showing how much wisdom she has gained throughout her entire life.
+In 1962, she published her last poetry book, entitled Share My World, the poems in which reflect on love towards all people and forgiveness.

 In 1965, Atlanta University presented Douglas with an honorary doctorate of literature, praising her as a "sensitive singer of sad songs; faithful interpreter of the feminine heart of a Negro with its joys, sorrows, limitations and frustrations of racial oppression in a male-dominated world; dreamer of broken dreams...".

 When she died in Washington, D.C., in 1966, one of her sister playwrights and a former participant of the S Street Salon, sat by her bedside "stroking her hand and repeating the words, 'Poet Georgia Douglas Johnson.

 In September 2009, it was announced that Johnson would be inducted into the Georgia Writers Hall of Fame.